Project Overview

 Progress

 Stormwater upgrade works along Day Avenue are ongoing.
 Temporary fencing will remain in place for the duration of these works.
 Vehicular and pedestrian access has been maintained wherever possible, with detours implemented as required to ensure public safety.
-Works are currently anticipated to be completed by mid-March.

 Upcoming Works